Olympic National Park: One of the Best and so much fun

 Impressions of Olympic National Park:

 Olympic National Park is a fun park to visit.
-The abundance of beautiful and rewarding short (<3 miles) hiking trails with different terrain and scenery made this park lodes of fun to visit.
+The abundance of beautiful and rewarding short (<3 miles) hiking trails with different terrain and scenery made this park lodes of fun.
 The points of interest were very accessible with good roads leading to it.
 While a relatively large park, and plenty of time should be allocated to drive between places, the diversity and the quality of the scenery and hikes were well worth the time and effort.

 Have you visited Olympic National Park?
 Leave a comment below on your experience.